MEEN 617 - Mechanical Vibrations – SPRING 2013

 12

-Finite element modeling of mechanical systems new March 2013)
+Finite element modeling of mechanical systems

 Fundamentals and FEM matrices for bars and beams.
 Assembly and solution of global system of equations.